enchant3dmango/lugvloei/README.md

     Forwarding from [::1]:5432 -> 5432
     ```

-2. Connect to the PostgreSQL database using your preferred way.
+2. Connect to the PostgreSQL database using your preferred method.
 Fill in the connection details using the value you used in step 8 in [Environment Setup](#environment-setup).
-It will look like this if you are also using **Beekeeper Studio**.
-Then, click the **Connect** button.
+Then, click the **Test** button.
+If you are also using **Beekeeper Studio**, it will look like this.

     ![Beekeeper Studio Connection Test](docs/assets/beekeeper-studio-connection-test.png)

+    If the connection looks good, then click **Connect** button.

 3. Copy and paste the query in [PostgreSQL-DDL](docs/ddl/postgresql-ddl.sql) to the query window, and run it to create two tables and populate dummy data for each table in schema **public**.